Lyft valued at $24.3 billion in first ride-hailing IPO | MarketScreener

 Lyft's IPO sets the stage for the stock market debut of larger rival Uber Technologies Inc, which Reuters has reported will kick off in April.
 Uber has been told by its investment bankers that it could be valued at as much as $120 billion.

-The success of Lyft's IPO indicates many investors were willing to overlook uncertainty over the company's path to profitability and its strategy for autonomous driving, for fear of missing out on Lyft's strong revenue growth.
+The success of the IPO came despite Lyft's steep loses, criticism of its dual-class share structure and some concerns over its strategy for autonomous driving, for fear of missing out on the company's strong revenue growth.

 "In a good market, people look beyond things.
 They don't see the problems as much," said Brian Hamilton, co-founder of data firm Sageworks, speaking before the pricing.